Ferries from

 Ferries from Sicily to Pantelleria Island are available with 2 operators.
 The Trapani to Pantelleria ferry is the main ferry route from Sicily to Pantelleria Island.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Yes, there are car ferries available from Sicily to Pantelleria Island with Siremar.
+Ferries from Sicily to Pantelleria Island

 More routes than anyone else.